Diamondbacks LHP Ray placed on injured list

-PHOENIX — The Arizona Diamondbacks have placed left-hander Robbie Ray on the 10-day injured list because of lower back spasms.
+PHOENIX — The Arizona Diamondbacks put left-hander Robbie Ray on the 10-day injured list Thursday because of lower back spasms.

 Ray was removed from Wednesday’s start at Colorado while warming up before the start of the third inning.
 He gave up one run and one hit, and the Diamondbacks went on to a 7-6 loss.